aucifer16/AI-Depression-Prediction-Thai-NLP-/README.md

 ---

 > ⚠️ **Disclaimer:**
-> This model serves as an early warning tool for detecting possible depression indicators in social media posts.
+> This AI model serves as an early screening tool for detecting potential depression indicators in social media posts.
-> It should **not** be used to replace professional medical diagnosis or treatment.
+> It should **not** be used as a substitute for professional diagnosis or therapy.